 This paper studies a business cycle model of the housing market with search frictions and entry of both buyers and sellers to explain housing market dynamics.
-We focus on the following stylized facts.
+We focus on the following stylized facts, which are based on the empirical findings in Diaz and Jerez (2013).
 First, house prices are positively correlated with both sales and vacancies, and negatively correlated with time-to-sell.
 Second, sales, time-to-sell and vacancies are much more volatile than prices in the data.
 More specifically, the stylized facts are: (1) the elasticity of prices with respect to sales is 0.14; (2) the elasticity of prices with respect to time-to-sell is -0.12; (3) the elasticity of prices with respect to vacancies is 0.06.